precondition/ProgramISO/README.md

 QWERTY's <kbd>=</kbd>/<kbd>+</kbd> key gets spread out over Level3 <kbd>O</kbd> and Level3 <kbd>P</kbd> (for **P**lus) which helps to keep them close to each other.

-The bracket keys still keep the square brackets on Level3 but become backspace and delete on Level1 and Level2.
+The bracket keys become backspace and delete on Level1 and Level2.
 You can see it as the backspace staying in the same corner but closer to the home row with the left half used for deleting characters to the left and the right half for deleting characters to the right.
+The `Void` on Level3 of these keys is useful to cancel a latch such as the one on <kbd>AltGr</kbd>.
+Thus, if you realize that you didn't actually need to access Level 3, you can hit backspace or delete.

 #### Home row
 <kbd>Caps Lock</kbd> essentially becomes the Vim key.
 It's an escape key which can also produce colon (very handy for quickly entering Ex mode from insert mode).
 The added semicolon on Level4 is simply to stay faithful to the QWERTY layout, the semicolon on Level1 of the rightmost key of the home row is personally more convenient for me.
 People commonly turn <kbd>Caps Lock</kbd> into a dual-role key for both `Control` and `Escape` but this is annoying if you quickly change modes in Vim.
 When I experimented with this, I kept accidently hitting <C-some_key> when I just wanted to quickly go back to Normal mode and use normal mode commands.